rgladwell/blog.gladwell.me/posts/warning-home-technical-tests.md

 The solution is simple, though: **refuse**.

 Ensure you've had first-hand confirmation an employer is actually interested.
 Especially if you're applying indirectly through a recruiter.
 If the recruiter insists you complete a technical test before you speak directly with the employer, don't do the test.
-90% of the time you'll never hear back anyway.
+In my experniece, most of the time you'll never hear back anyway.

 In other words, ensure employers are prepared to make their own time investment before you invest your own.
 For example, by talking with you on the phone first.

 For employers: Make sure you're looking at CVs before you hand out home technical tests.
 And please keep tabs on what your recruiters are up to.
 This sort of thing looks unprofessional.
-Alternatively, find a way to cutout recruiters and deal direct with candidates.
+Or, find a way to cutout recruiters and deal direct with candidates.

 For recruiters: Levels of trust are low.
 Find some way to regulate your industry to stop these kinds of fraudulent practices.